 The Black-Scholes option pricing model is used by the Company to determine the weighted-average fair value of share-based payments.
 The Company's recognizes forfeitures as they occur.
-There were no stock options issued in the three months ended March 31, 2024.
+The related stock-based compensation expense is recognized on a straight-line basis over the requisite service period of the awards, which is generally four years.